codebuddyinterview/node/readme.md

     }
     ```

 3. `[GET] http://localhost:3000/users` is an existing API that is used in front-end to show list of all users with their post count.
-Optimize the API to achieve minimum execution time and smallest load on server.
-You can introduce additional parameters in the request to restrict and control your result set.
+    1. Optimize the API to achieve minimum execution time and smallest load on server and introduce pagination.
+API should respond with 10 users per request.
+    2. API should respond with the following format:
+    ``` json
+    {
+        "data": {
+            "users": [
+                {
+                    "_id": "{ObjectId}",
+                    "name": "User Name",
+                    "postCount": "{postCount}"
+                }
+            ],
+            "meta": {
+                "totalCount": "{totalCount}",
+                "currentPage": "{currentPage}",
+                "totalPages": "{totalPages}",
+                "limit": "{limit}",
+                "hasNextPage": "{hasNextPage}",
+                "hasPreviousPage": "{hasPreviousPage}"
+            }
+        }
+    }